Zahner-elektrik/Thales-Remote-Python/README.md

 pip install thales_remote
 ```

 > ⚠️ Since v1.1.0 works only with Thales ≥ 5.8.5.
-For previous versions of thales sofware download older version of the package.
+For previous versions of Thales Software, please download an older version of the package.
 >
 > For example: ``` pip install thales_remote==1.0.1 ```